Takanoshō Nobuaki

 Takanoshō Nobuaki (隆の勝 伸明) is a Japanese professional sumo wrestler from Kashiwa, Chiba.
 He made his professional debut in March 2010, reaching the top makuuchi division in September 2018.
 His highest rank has been sekiwake.
-He has won two prizes for Fighting Spirit and one for Outstanding Performance.
-He has one gold star for defeating a yokozuna while ranked as a maegashira.
-He has been a runner-up in two top division tournaments.
+He has won three prizes for Fighting Spirit and one for Outstanding Performance.
+He has three gold stars for defeating a yokozuna while ranked as a maegashira and has been a runner-up in three top division tournaments.
 He wrestles for Tokiwayama stable.